MshRoor/English_Speech_Coach/README.md

 ## Notes

 * For faster processing, close or minimize other background apps while using the UI.
-* This is an early prototype; UI, voice quality, and overall user experience will be improved in future updates.
+* This is an **early** prototype; speed, UI, voice quality, and overall user experience will be improved in future updates.